 Insomnia

 Insomnia is the inability to fall asleep, even when the environment and conditions are just right.
-According to research, insomnia is much more likely to be reported in people that are overweight.
-It is a vicious cycle of poor sleep that leads to the issues that cause weight gain and obesity, leading to common sleep disorders.
+According to research, insomnia is much more likely to be reported in overweight people.
+It is a vicious cycle of poor sleep that leads to issues that cause weight gain and obesity, leading to common sleep disorders.
 Therefore, it’s essential to achieve and maintain a healthy weight through healthy nutrition and exercise.

 Heart Disease Due to Obstructive Sleep Apnea